Jun-depo/Hypothyroid-Prediction/README.md

 ### How does the model with the 3 numeric and 4 categorical features perform ?

 As mentioned above, the 3 numeric and 4 categorical features are important for the model prediction in a setting that the model prediction becomes less accurate when removing one of these features away.
-I was curious whether I can build a good model with just these 7 features.
+I was curious whether I could build a good model with just these 7 features.

 ### Things to do for an app
 * write a function that uses params obtained from processing training data, to process test data in exactly the same way.